 If you have not received a confirmation email after submitting the pre-proposal, please contact us at email@example.com

-- 12- I am having trouble submitting my letter of intent and/or pre-proposal through the website.
+- 12- I am having trouble submitting my registration and/or pre-proposal through the website.
 How do I resolve this?

 If you do not receive a success or error message after you click ‘submit’, this means that your information and/or uploaded documents were not sent.
 If you encounter this problem, please clear your computer’s browser cache, delete temporary files, restart your browser and then try to submit again.